The 10 day quant training plan for passing as a Quant

 This was a bigger challenge since for Agnes and myself, here at work, we have sort of forgotten where or when we started.
 Maybe Agnes hasn’t but I certainly have.

-So we roped in Danish and asked him to spend 10 days learning as much as possible from the subscription and free sites.
+But the two sets were missing structure which is the reason why we roped in Danish and asked him to spend 10 days learning as much as possible from the subscription and free sites.
 We gave him a sample exam and 4 days to solve it.
 We gave him full access to the free site as well as the subscription portal.
+Here is what he found when he used a mix of free and premium courses to travel the path to becoming a quant.

 What follows is Danish’s journey.
 At times fun, at times rewarding.
 Sometimes both.